fpelliccioni/fpelliccioni.github.io/_posts/2014-05-20-writing-min-function-part1.markdown

 ## References

-[1] Elements of Programming of Alexander Stepanov and Paul McJones, http://www.elementsofprogramming.com [2] Concept definition: Stepanov and McJones [2009, page 10] [3] SGI's STL using Concepts in Documentation: https://www.sgi.com/tech/stl/min.html [4] Object definition:
+<a name="EoPBook">[1] Elements of Programming of Alexander Stepanov and Paul McJones, http://www.elementsofprogramming.com</a>
+[2] Concept definition: Stepanov and McJones [2009, page 10]
+[3] SGI's STL using Concepts in Documentation: https://www.sgi.com/tech/stl/min.html [4] Object definition: